Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Experiments

 The detailed quantitative results are illustrated in Figure~\ref{fig:error_analysis}.
-By analyzing the experimental results, we found that: (1) \textbf{Combination of Multiple Errors in SLMs:} SLMs tend to exhibit combinations of multiple errors, with calculation errors having the most significant impact on reasoning performance.
-Specifically, vanilla CoTD on the GSM8K dataset showed 51 understanding errors, 79 calculation errors, and 34 step missing errors, resulting in a total of 164 errors.
-This number far exceeds the original number of problems, with calculation errors outnumbering other types of errors.
-Similar results were observed in the SVAMP dataset.
+By analyzing the experimental results, we found that: (1) \textbf{Calculation Errors and Understanding Errors are The Major Errors:} The experiment results indicate that calculation errors and misunderstanding errors are the primary factors limiting CoTD's mathematical reasoning performance.
+Specifically, vanilla CoTD on the GSM8K dataset showed 36 understanding errors, 45 calculation errors, and 11 step missing errors.
+Similar results were observed in the ASDiV dataset.
 This explains why PoTD achieves better reasoning performance than CoTD: PoTD converts vanilla rationales into Python programs, delegating the calculation process to an external Python interpreter to avoid calculation errors.
 (2) \textbf{Reduction of Understanding Errors with Key Points:} Introducing key points of the original questions effectively reduces understanding errors.
-Specifically, when core questions were introduced in vanilla CoTD, the number of understanding errors on the GSM8K dataset decreased to 50, and on the SVAMP dataset, it decreased to 53.
-When problem-solving information was introduced in vanilla CoTD, the number of understanding errors decreased to 48 on GSM8K and to 51 on SVAMP.
+Specifically, when core questions were introduced in vanilla CoTD, the number of understanding errors on the GSM8K dataset decreased to 33, and on the ASDiV dataset, it decreased to 22.
+When problem-solving information was introduced in vanilla CoTD, the number of understanding errors decreased to 32 on GSM8K and to 21 on ASDiV.
 These results indicate that key points of the original questions help SLMs better understand the questions, thereby reducing understanding errors and improving reasoning performance.
 (3) \textbf{Further Reduction of Understanding Errors with Multiple Key Points:} Combining multiple key points can further reduce understanding errors.
-Specifically, KPDD reduced the number of understanding errors to 46 on GSM8K and to 50 on SVAMP.
+Specifically, KPDD reduced the number of understanding errors to 30 on GSM8K and to 16 on ASDiV.
 This suggests that KPDD's method of integrating multiple key points can deepen SLMs' understanding of the original questions, further reducing understanding errors and enhancing reasoning performance.